nobitlost/Predix/Examples/README.md

 Skill Level: Advanced

-Below are detailed steps that show you how to connect an imp-enabled device containg environmental sensors to the Predix Platform in order to visualize and monitor your refrigerator in real time.
+Below are detailed steps that show you how to connect an imp-enabled device containing environmental sensors to the Predix Platform in order to visualize and monitor your refrigerator in real time.

 ## Ingredients